What should I do if I think I have a collapsed disc?

-Anyone who experiences chronic pain or discomfort in their back or neck and thinks it may be due to a collapsed disc should visit a primary care physician to receive a proper diagnosis and a personalized treatment.
-During your office visit, your physician will probably use some or all of the following means to diagnose the cause of your discomfort:
+Anyone who experiences chronic pain or discomfort in their neck or back and thinks it may be due to a collapsed disc should visit a primary care physician to receive a proper diagnosis and a personalized treatment plan.
+During your office visit, a doctor will typically take the following steps to reach a diagnosis:

 - Medical history evaluation